columnflow/columnflow/docs/user_guide/building_blocks/categories.md

 :::{dropdown} And where are the ```category_ids``` actually used?
 The `category_ids` column is primarily used when creating our histograms (e.g. in the {py:class}`~columnflow.tasks.histograms.CreateHistograms` task).
-The created histograms always contain once axis for categories, using the values from the `category_ids` column.
+The created histograms always contain one axis for categories, using the values from the `category_ids` column.
 Since this column is a jagged array, it is possible to fill events either never or multiple times in a histogram.